 Earlier we mentioned that we aim for 28 fruitful shoots on our mature, spur-pruned vines, for a total of about 28 clusters.
 Sometimes a vine produces multiple fruitful shoots on one spur and on another, only unfruitful shoots.
 In that case, we leave one of the unfruitful shoots and two fruitful shoots.
 Another metric we aim for is shoots per linear foot.
 On a spur-pruned vine, the optimal number of shoots per linear foot is about five.
 On a mature, cane-pruned vine, we aim for about six or seven canes total.

 Downward-facing shoots, shoots that emerge from the head region, from non-count buds, and from the trunk are also candidates for removal.
 An exception is a shoot that could replace a dead spur, or a cordon lost due to a mechanical injury or trunk disease.
 In that case you might want to leave a shoot emerging from the trunk to grow out as a replacement.
 This is a picture of a Diamond Muscat on which a cordon was removed because it had Eutypa.
 A shoot that emerged from the trunk post-surgery was trained as the the replacement cordon on the right.

 In late May you can also start watching for the formation of lateral shoots, i.e. shoots that emerge from where leaves attach to the shoot.
-On the picture below, the smaller shoot on the right is a lateral shoot.
+On the picture below, the shoot on the left is a lateral shoot.